Terrace houses in Australia: Western Australia

 West Australian terraces were more likely to be called 'tenements' than 'terraces' and surviving examples are mostly found in the inner-city areas of Perth, and in older suburbs such as Subiaco and Fremantle.
-This area was inhabited by the Whadjuk people of the Noongar nation for tens of thousands of years, who were forcibly dispossessed in the European genocide and colonisation of the Swan River region that began in 1829.
 Despite being established before the eastern cities of Melbourne and Adelaide, the Swan River Colony grew slowly; in its first seventy-five years of existence, it only added just 625 settlers per year.
 As a consequence of this late development, the city's terraces are largely influenced by styles developed in the Eastern states.

 While the rest of Australia experienced a period of economic depression in the 1890s, the West Australian gold rushes meant that the state boomed during this time, and Perth's population tripled within one decade - by 1901 it had reached 27,553.
 Relatively few terraces were built before this time, but the boom brought with it a flood of academically qualified architects well-versed in the building styles of the eastern states.
 Tenements built around this time had opulent Late-Victorian facades decorated with stucco and iron lace.
 A particularly notable example is a row of eight houses on Catherine Street, Subiaco, built in two stages in 1904 by Minnie and William Lloyd.
 Despite being ostensibly built in the era of red-brick Federation architecture, this row had all the hallmarks of a Victorian era terrace, including a high parapet bedecked with urns and a triangular pediment decorated with the emblem of Western Australia – the black swan.

 It appears likely that much of the cast iron that decorated the facades of West Australian terraces was imported from eastern cities, particularly from Adelaide.Robertson (1884), pg 208 The palmette pattern that appears on Minnie Lloyd's 1904 terraces in Catherine Street, Subiaco appears in the 1897 catalogue of the "Sun" Foundry in Adelaide.
 At Hillside, Albany (1886), a freestanding two-storey house built in the Victorian Filigree style, the cast iron columns bear the brand of Revel Adams & Co's Vulcan Foundry, Adelaide.

 Terraces houses can be found in many pockets throughout Perth, including in Ellen Street, Point Street, and Holdsworth Street in Fremantle.